Improving access to living kidney donation for Black kidney patients

 Quality Improvement Toolkit

-The Phone Buddy Scheme Toolkit provides advice to centres on how to get started with the QIP to improve access to living donation for African Caribbean renal patients.
+The Phone Buddy Scheme Toolkit provides advice to centres on how to get started with the QIP to improve access to living donation kidney transplantation for Black kidney patients.

-The Gift of Living Donation toolkit was developed in collaboration with renal clinicians in London and the London Kidney Network (LKN) but can be used in centres outside London where there is a high population of Black renal patients.
+The Gift of Living Donation toolkit was co- developed in collaboration with renal clinicians at 3 London transplant centres, with support from the London Kidney Network (LKN) .
+The tool kit can be used in centres outside London where there is a high population of Black renal patients.

 Patient and public involvement work suggests that discussing living donor transplantation with a peer who understands the experiences as a kidney patient or living donor can help navigate the culturally specific difficulties of approaching the topic with family and friends.